 Set your campaign up for success by taking a moment to outline these important details:

 Who Is Your Target Market?

-Partnering with a dozen micro-influencers with smaller followings can be a better option for a brand that’s targeting a niche market with a specialty product.
-However, it might make more sense for brands with deep pockets to partner with one or two celebrity influencers with millions of followers.
+Partnering with a dozen micro-influencers with smaller followings can be a better option for a brand targeting a niche market with a specialty product.
+However, it might make more sense for brands with bigger budgets to partner with one or two celebrity influencers with millions of followers.
 That can be especially true for more general products that appeal to a mass market.

 Finding The Right Influencers